minado05/scholarship-tracker/README.md

 # Project Summary

 This project aims to make keeping track of scholarship applications more convenient for students.
-Note: Please use with light mode for a better experience.
+Note: Please use with light mode for a better experience (to be updated)

 ## Key features and functionality